kommitters/chaincerts-smart-contracts/README.md

 All this steps require the [Pre-requirements](#pre-requirements) and [Setup](#setup)

-1. Build both contracts with `cargo build --target wasm32-unknown-unknown --release`
+1. Build both contracts (Wallet & Governance) with `cargo build --target wasm32-unknown-unknown --release`
 2. Create the deployer account with the [Friendbot](https://laboratory.stellar.org/#account-creator?network=futurenet)
 3. Deploy **certs_governance** contract
     ```